adtrak-core/adtrak-components-frontend/components/projects/projects-03/README.md

 ## WordPress Integration

-When integrating the projects component into the Adtrak WordPress boilerplate, use the following steps to add Projects:
+Use the following guide to add the *Projects* module to your website:

+- Create a new file in your `_resources/js` folder: `_resources/js/projects.js`

+- Copy the JS code from `projects.js` in the `assets` tab into this new file

-1. Copy the PHP code from `cpt-projects.php` into `_functions/cpt.php` to create a new 'Project' custom post type
+- Copy the PHP code from `cpt-projects.php` in the `assets` tab into `_functions/cpt.php` to create a new 'Project' custom post type

-2. Copy the JS code from `projects.js` on the `assets` panel into `_resources/js` to add the required JS
-3. In wp-admin go to Custom Fields -> Tools and import `acf-projects.json`
+- In wp-admin go to Custom Fields -> Tools and import `acf-projects.json`

-4. Create your projects in wp-admin
+- Go to the new "Projects" pane in WP admin and add some projects

-5. In your php file (`page.php`, `front-page.php` etc) paste the below code to add Projects into context
+- In your php file (`page.php`, `front-page.php` etc) paste the below code to add Projects into context

 ```
 $projects = [